pamo/pamo.github.io/pages/blog/2016-11-09-progressive-web-apps-roadshow/index.md

       * The Weather Company wanted to offer the same level of push notifications on the web as they do in their native app.
 Did it in over 30 languages globally.

 # Instant loading and offline.
-* Sara Clark — PM 3rd Party web training @google.
-HTML5 instructor in the past.
+*[Sarah Clark](https://developers.googleblog.com/2015/11/introducing-senior-web-developer.html)*: Program Manager, Google Developer Training.
+Previous experience: HTML5 instructor around the globe.

-Deeper dive into service worker.
-Make it reliable and fast!
+A deeper dive into service worker to make it reliable and fast!

 > Lie-Fi is a Killer: Loading a webpage is not a single network request.
 Page might hang somewhere in the load.